IBM/community-automation/ansible/roles/git-install-fyre/README.md

-csi-cephfs: csi cephfs on OCP
+git-install-fyre: git inf node of gyre on OCP cluster
 =========

-This module will install csi-cephfs on fyre OCP+Beta clusters version 4.4.3 or later.
+This module will install git onto the inf node of a fyre OCP+Beta clusters version 4.4.3 or later.

 Requirements
 ------------
- - oc client installed.
- - git client installed.

  - Running fyre OCP+Beta cluster is needed.